ahmed-abd0/searchable/README.md

 | “where” statement operators | any operator used in “where” method can be used as filter operator | ?age=<\|20&gender=male |

 >[!NOTE]
->between operators must have two arguments separted by comma if there is no `from` argument the it will filter data from minus infinty to the to `to` argument if there is no `to` argument it will filter to infinty
+>between operators must have two arguments separted by comma if there is no `from` argument it will filter data from minus infinty to the to `to` argument if there is no `to` argument it will filter to infinty
 >example : `?created_at=bt|,2010-01-01` get all records created before 2010-01-01
 >example : `?created_at=bt|2010-01-01,` get all records created after 2010-01-01